PdIPS/CBXpy/docs/userguide/dynamics.rst

 Dynamics
 ========

-One of the core components in the CBX package are dynamics which are used to represent different variants of consensus based algorithms.
-Each dynamic inherits from the base class :class:`CBXDynamic <cbx.dynamics.CBXDynamic>` which implements some basic functionality, that is common to all dynamics.
-This base class itself inherits from :class:`ParticleDynamic <cbx.dynamics.ParticleDynamic>` which implements functionality that is specific to particle based algorithms.
-The design choice here, was to divide between principles that are common to iterative particle based algorithms and principles that are specific to consensus based algorithms.
+One of the core components in the CBX package is dynamics, which is used to represent different variants of consensus-based algorithms.
+Each dynamic inherits from the base class :class:`CBXDynamic <cbx.dynamics.CBXDynamic>`, which implements some basic functionality common to all dynamics.
+This base class itself inherits from :class:`ParticleDynamic <cbx.dynamics.ParticleDynamic>`, which implements functionality specific to particle-based algorithms.
+The design choice here was to divide between principles common to iterative particle-based algorithms and principles specific to consensus-based algorithms.

 Optimization with dynamics
 --------------------------

-In the simplest case, where you choose a certain dynamic and just want to optimize a function you can use the function :func:`optimize <cbx.dynamics.CBXDynamic.optimize>`:
+In the simplest case, when selecting a specific dynamic and aiming to optimize a function, you can utilize the function :func:`optimize <cbx.dynamics.CBXDynamic.optimize>`:

     >>> from cbx.dynamics import CBXDynamic
     >>> dyn = CBXDynamic(lambda x:x**2, d=1)
     >>> dyn.optimize()

-This will run the optimization until a certain termination criterion is met.
-In some cases you might want to control parameters, via a scheduler, therefore the function takes the keyword argument ``sched``, see also :ref:`sched`.
+This function executes the optimization process until a specified termination criterion is met.
+In scenarios where parameter control via a scheduler is necessary, the function includes the keyword argument sched—for more details, refer to :ref:`sched`.

-Each dynamic, implements a ``step`` method that describes the update in each iteration, see :ref:`step`.
-When you want to run a dynamic on a low-level, controlling directly, what happens in each iteration you can simply define a custom for-loop:
+Each dynamic implements a step method that delineates the update in each iteration (see :ref:`step`).
+If you wish to run a dynamic at a lower level, directly managing each iteration's operations, you can define a custom for-loop:

     >>> from cbx.dynamics import CBXDynamic
     >>> dyn = CBXDynamic(lambda x:x**2, d=1)